AAC – Athletic Advisory Council

 Emergency Fund Request

-The form used for groups to request emergency funds through SFC or EAAC.
+The form used for groups to request emergency funds through SFC.
 The purpose of these funds is to provide an eligible group funds for unforeseen expenditures during the year.

 A group is in good standing when registration forms are complete and there are no outstanding debts.
 A group can remain in good standing by abiding by all SOU, State, and Federal policies/guidelines/laws.
 A group is in good standing with ICC by attending meetings and not going over the one meeting absence allowance per term as well as attending all required training sessions or meetings required by the office of Student Activities and Leadership.